 - ACEP Annual Symposia, with participation in “SimWars”

-Simulation Fellows interested in academics will generate independent research questions and develop projects under the guidance of faculty mentors.
-As interested they can also participate in any one of a number of established simulation-based research efforts at SLR.
-A minimum of one scholarly project is to be successfully initiated during the 1-year fellowship.
-Work generated during the duration of the fellowship is expected to be presented or submitted for publication.
-Fellows will be expected to attend a monthly meeting discussing important topics/articles in the field of medical simulation.
+Simulation Fellows will generate independent research questions and develop projects under the guidance of faculty mentors.
+Ongoing funded division research focuses on operational design, patient safety and quality improvement.
+Each fellow will successfully initiate, at minimum, one scholarly project during the fellowship.
+Fellows will submit appropriate research for presentation and publication.
+Fellows will attend a weekly meeting discussing important topics/articles in the field of medical simulation.

 - Conferences: Conference fees will be reimbursed for accepted research abstracts and oral presentations, as well as for participation in specific simulation-related activities, such as “SimWars”.

-- Application: Cover letter; curriculum vitae; two letters of recommendation .
+- Application: Cover letter, curriculum vitae, and two letters of recommendation.

 - Contact: Please submit application to Joshua McHugh, MD <firstname.lastname@example.org> with subject line “Simulation Fellowship Application”.